 Another strategy is to produce synthetic training data using image-generative models.
 Prior works have shown that using Generative Adversarial Networks (GANs) to produce training data improves results in image classification \cite{syntheticganclass} and semantic segmentation \cite{Datasetgan,ganaug}, among other tasks.
 Diffusion models~\cite{sohl2015deep,ddpm,song2021scorebased_sde}, a well-known type of generative models, have demonstrated strong performance in terms of controllability~\cite{latentdiffusion,controlnet} and fidelity~\cite{dhariwal2021diffusion,imagen}.
 Several studies have successfully applied diffusion models to synthesize training data for image classification \cite{syntheticimagenet}, object detection \cite{DiffusionEngine}, and fully-supervised segmentation \cite{wu2023datasetdm, freestyle}.
 This raises the question: \textit{Can we also leverage the power of diffusion models to synthesize training data to further enhance the performance of scribble-supervised segmentation}?

-In this work, we use a diffusion model conditioned on semantic scribble labels to produce high-fidelity synthetic training images.
-We also note that deep image-generative models, such as the diffusion models commonly used today, often require large datasets to produce high-quality images.
-This leads us to a paradox where to upscale our training dataset, we need to already have access to a large training dataset.
-We address this problem by including a new parameter in the generative process, the encode ratio, which lets us trade off image diversity for image photorealism.
+In this work, we introduce ScribbleGen, a diffusion model conditioned on semantic scribbles to generate high-fidelity synthetic training images.
+Deep image-generative models such as diffusion models commonly used today, often require large datasets to produce high-quality images.
+This leads to a paradox where to upscale our training dataset, we need to already have access to a large training dataset.
+We address this problem by including a new parameter in the generative process, the encode ratio, which trades off image diversity for image photorealism.

 Our contributions are summarized as follows: \begin{itemize} \item We are the first to leverage denoising diffusion models for generative data augmentation for scribble-supervised semantic segmentation.
 Our approach produces a spectrum of synthetic images conditioned on scribbles using different guidance scales and encode ratios. \item We provide detailed analyses and propose several schemes to combine synthetic and real data effectively for scribble-supervised semantic segmentation.
 We also identify the limitations of naive data augmentation schemes that can harm segmentation performance relative to not using synthetic training data at all. \item We achieve state-of-the-art results in scribble-supervised semantic segmentation, closing the gap between weakly-supervised and fully-supervised models as shown in Fig. \ref{fig:ssl}.
 In particular, our framework significantly improves segmentation results in the low-data regime, where only a limited number of images are available. \end{itemize}